Read our review of Good Humor’s Viennetta below.

 For those of you too young to remember the ads, Viennetta was billed as a high-end dessert.
 It certainly looks like one, with its smooth design.
 And it’s definitely more comely than typical ice cream cakes.
 The Viennetta “combines a wavy frozen vanilla base between crispy, decadent chocolate layers in a unique cake shape that is perfectly portioned for an entire family to share.”

 Okay, sure.
 But that’s like describing the Mona Lisa as a painting of a woman.
 Yes, it’s technically accurate.
 However, it fails to capture the true ethos of the Viennetta, which presented itself as something special.
 Fortunately, this video does captures the dessert’s allure.

-Legally required to post this video any time Viennetta is in the tweets. pic.twitter.com/OC6bgxbPNQ— cool for your friends (@BinAnimals) January 8, 2021
+Legally required to post this video any time Viennetta is in the tweets. pic.twitter.com/OC6bgxbPNQ— a horse child (taken out for gallops) 🐀 (@BinAnimals) January 8, 2021